Skip to main content

 Examination results are an important part of the admission criteria but they are not the only thing we look at.
 We also consider your references, personal statement, performance in admissions assessments and at interview, and your individual circumstances.

-Before applying, you should check that you have, or are going to achieve the right grades and that you are studying the appropriate subjects for the course you are choosing.
+Before applying, you should check that you have, or are going to achieve, the right grades and that you are studying the appropriate subjects for the course you are choosing.

-Qualifications and Typical Offers:
+Qualifications and Minimum Offers:

 A-Level

 A*A*A (Computer Science, Economics, Engineering, Natural Sciences, Mathematics, Medicine, Psychological and Behavioural Sciences), A*AA (all other subjects).
-The subject in which the A* is to be achieved is unlikely to be specified in most cases.
+In some cases, you may be required to obtain A* in specific subject(s).

 International Baccalaureate